105 Unique Facts About Animals

 - The dog was the first pet animal on earth.
 Humans domesticated dogs between 13,000 and 30,000 years ago.
 Sheep, goats (11,000 years ago), and cats (9,000 years ago) were domesticated later.
 (Source)

 - Around 200 species of animals and plants are becoming extinct every day.
 This extinction rate is 1,000 times faster than the natural rate.
 (Source)

-- Animal life is also present in the depth of the Mariana trench, the deepest known place on earth’s surface.
+- Animal life is also present in the depth of the Mariana trench, the deepest known place on the earth’s surface.
 Some animals in this extreme depth include sea cucumbers, shrimps, and a few others.
 (Source)

 - Pompeii worm is the earth’s most heat-tolerant animal that can live at a temperature of 176 F (80o C).
 The bacteria on its body help the worm to withstand this extremely high temperature.
 (Source)

-- Colossal Squids have the largest eyes among all the animals.
+- Colossal Squids have the largest eyes among all animals.
 The diameter of the colossal squid’s eye is 11 inches (27 cm).
 (Source)

 - Scientists have discovered “good bacteria” in at least 25 deep-sea sponges.
 Experiments show that these bacteria can kill dangerous antibiotic-resistant bacteria like C.difficile and MRSA (methicillin-resistant Staphylococcus aureus).
 (Source)

 - Sponges are the longest-living animals on earth.
 A deep-sea sponge is 11,000 years old.
 (Source)

 - Almost all the longest-living animals on earth are either aquatic or semi-aquatic.
 (Source)

 is a common belief that sponges are the first animal on earth.
 But recent studies show